If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Champagne can be either a varietal wine (produced from a single grape variety, such as chardonnay, pinot noir, or pinot Meunier) or a blended wine (made from the allowed grapes).

-It is produced using the méthode champenoise, commonly known as the classic method.
-Furthermore, It entails a first alcoholic fermentation followed by secondary fermentation to make the bubbles in the bottle.
+It is produced using the méthode champenoise, the classic method.
+The first alcoholic fermentation is followed by secondary fermentation to form bubbles in the bottle.

-The Charmat process is used to make Prosecco, which is always a varietal wine created from the glera grape.
-Also, the secondary fermentation takes place in a big closed tank before the wine is bottled.
+The Charmat process is used to make Prosecco, which is always a varietal wine created from the Glera grape.
+Secondary fermentation occurs in a big closed tank before the wine is bottled.

 5. Fortified Wine